 Those opportunities may be fruitful, but northern urban areas have usually not been fruitful when it comes to the elections for the Liberal Democrats for a good few years now.
 Out of coalition but also without the huge support the party put into holding Sheffield Hallam, how far will Sheffied Liberal Democrats by able to recover?
 It’s a question that will be a good pointer to the party’s wider urban prospects too.

-Note: readers who would like to support the Lib Dem campaign in Sheffield can do so here.
+Note: readers who would like to support the Liberal Democrat campaign in Sheffield can do so here.

 Ruth Dombey is the Liberal Democrat leader of Sutton Council, continuing its fearsome record of high public satisfaction.